Tooth-Colored Fillings & Dental Inlays/Onlays

 If you are like most people, you do not much like the appearance of metal fillings.
-Tooth-colored fillings, also known as white fillings, can effectively restore decaying teeth and replace old metal fillings.
+Tooth-colored fillings, also known as white fillings, or composite fillings can effectively restore decaying teeth and replace old metal fillings.
 They are made of a composite resin with components including silicone dioxide and plastic.
 Fillings, bonding, onlays/inlays are popular ways to repair damaged or decaying teeth.

 Cosmetic dentist Dr. Lindsey Marshall’s office is mercury-free and metal-free and offers white fillings and porcelain fillings.

 Unlike gray metal, white fillings look completely natural.
 Dr. Marshall can color them to match your own tooth enamel.

 The procedure is much like the old amalgam procedure with two differences:

 - The filling is bonded to the tooth rather than just packed tightly into the cavity